kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 If you run this through a Markdown parser, the only link that gets transformed is the "load assets" link because by default, Markdown has no idea what the `[[ ]]` syntax is!
 Somehow, we need to take the GraphQL TypeDoc source node(s) we generated and then run our Markdown through a _transformer_ to convert these links to Markdown links.

-To accomplish this, I released two packages: [remark-typedoc-symbol-links](https://www.npmjs.com/package/remark-typedoc-symbol-links) and [https://www.npmjs.com/package/gatsby-remark-typedoc-symbol-links](https://www.npmjs.com/package/gatsby-remark-typedoc-symbol-links)
+To accomplish this, I released two packages: [remark-typedoc-symbol-links](https://www.npmjs.com/package/remark-typedoc-symbol-links) and [gatsby-remark-typedoc-symbol-links](https://www.npmjs.com/package/gatsby-remark-typedoc-symbol-links).

+Here is how this works in Gatsby, which was a completely new learning experience for me:

+- Gatsby loads the MDX file
+- Gatsby then runs it through `gatsby-plugin-mdx`
+- `gatsby-plugin-mdx` runs the Markdown through Remark, a Markdown parser
+- Remark supports plugins, that can take the Markdown AST (mdast) and modify it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTY2NjcwOTcsLTg5MDYyOTk0LC05Nz
-I5MDg5NjIsLTY3OTE3OTEyXX0=
+eyJoaXN0b3J5IjpbNDY5NjU3MjYzLC04OTA2Mjk5NCwtOTcyOT
+A4OTYyLC02NzkxNzkxMl19
 -->